hanwenzhang123/fullstack-note/react-redux/README.md

 #### Shallow Compare - React.memo()
 - React.memo() does a shallow comparison of props and objects of props.
 - In JavaScript, comparing objects shallowly will always return false even if they have the same values
-- If you want more control and be in charge of that comparison,
-- React.memo accepts a second argument, a comparison function.
+- If you want more control and be in charge of that comparison, React.memo accepts a second argument, a comparison function.

+#### Error Boundary
+- catch JS error in their child component tree, log those errors and display a fall-back UI
+- use class component only, define either or both getDerivedStateFromError and componentDidCatch lifecycle methods
+- getDerivedStateFromError - render a fallback UI after an error is thrown
+- componentDidCatch - log the error information
+- no error boundaries on: event handler, async codes, server side rendering, errors thrown in itself than children

+#### Error Boundary vs Try...Catch...
+- Try…catch deals with imperative code while error boundaries deal with declarative code.
+- Imperative programming is how you do something
+- Declarative programming is what you do.
+- With error boundary, if there is an error, you can trigger a fallback UI
+- with try…catch, you can catch errors in your code.

 [[↑] Back to top](#table-of-contents)